DC Offers $8M Round of Grants Aimed at Restaurant, Entertainment and Retail Sectors

 “Since the start of the pandemic, Mayor Bowser has focused our small business initiatives on relief, recovery and growth,” John Falcicchio, the deputy mayor for planning and economic development, said.
 “Our small businesses still need our support, and our hope is that this latest round of the Bridge Fund will help propel our small businesses — especially in the hospitality industry — from recovery to growth.”

-Eligible businesses include restaurants, retailers, or entertainment businesses located in the District of Columbia with less than $5 million in gross receipts for 2019, 2020 and 2021.
-To qualify, businesses must demonstrate revenue declines or significant costs and financial losses due to the COVID-19 pandemic during the period from April 1, 2020 to Dec.
-31, 2021.
+D.C. restaurants, retailers and entertainment businesses are eligible, pending less than $5 million in gross receipts for 2019, 2020 and 2021.
+To qualify, businesses must demonstrate revenue declines or significant costs and financial losses due to the COVID-19 pandemic from April 1, 2020 to Dec.
+31, 2021, according to a statement.

 Overall, more than $350 million has been made available to those in the District through prior rounds of the Bridge Fund.